AndrewEllis93/Print-Tuning-Guide/articles/determining_max_speeds_accels.md

 This article is purely about finding your absolute maximum speeds/accels. **This does not necessarily mean that these speeds or accelerations will be practical to print with** - but it can be handy to find the limits of your printer.
 You can use max speeds for things like travels, mesh, QGL, etc.

-You may be able to get higher performance out of your motors by increasing currents (see previous section), but be careful not to push them too high.
+You may be able to get higher performance out of your motors by increasing currents (see [:page_facing_up:here](/articles/determining_motor_currents.md) for more info), but be careful not to push them too high.

 **You may also get higher maximum accelerations by utilizing input shaper, and may want to re-tune your max accels after tuning input shaper.**